Menu

 6. How long will I work?

 • There are 3 shifts per day.
-Everyday, you will be assigned to a camper for 1st shift and another camper for the 2nd shift.
-You will have the 3rd shift off.
+Everyday, you will be assigned to a camper for 1st shift and another camper for your 2nd shift.
+You will have 1 of 3 shifts off.

 7. Is the meal time part of the shift?